sammcj/recommendarr/README.md

 ### TV Recommendations
 - Connect to your Sonarr instance to get personalized TV show recommendations
 - The AI analyzes your TV library to understand your preferences
-- Optional Plex, Jellyfin, or Tautulli integration enhances recommendations based on what you've actually watched
+- Optional Plex, Jellyfin, Trakt or Tautulli integration enhances recommendations based on what you've actually watched
 - Receives detailed recommendations with show descriptions and reasoning

 ### Movie Recommendations
 - Connect to your Radarr instance to get personalized movie recommendations
 - The AI analyzes your movie collection to understand genres and preferences you enjoy
-- Optional Plex, Jellyfin, or Tautulli integration provides watch history data for better personalization
+- Optional Plex, Jellyfin, Trakt or Tautulli integration provides watch history data for better personalization
 - Get suggested movies with descriptions, reasoning, and poster images
 - Easily discover new films based on your existing collection

-## 📊 Tautulli

-### Setting Up Tautulli Integration

-Tautulli provides advanced insights into your Plex Media Server, tracking user activity and media statistics.
-Integrating Tautulli with Recommendarr enhances recommendations by analyzing your actual watch history.

-1. In the Recommendarr interface, go to **Settings** and connect to your Tautulli instance
-2. Enter your Tautulli URL (e.g., `http://localhost:8181` or `http://your-server-ip:8181`)
-3. Enter your Tautulli API key (found in Tautulli under Settings → Web Interface → API)
-4. Test the connection and save

-### Benefits

-- **Enhanced Recommendations**: Your watch history is analyzed to provide more personalized recommendations
-- **Viewing Insights**: See what content is most popular in your household
-- **Better Context**: The AI uses your actual viewing patterns to understand your preferences

-Watch history from Tautulli complements your media library data, giving the AI a more complete picture of your preferences beyond just what content you've collected.

 ## 🔒 Privacy & Security